swcarpentry/r-novice-inflammation/06-best-practices-R.md

 subtitle: Best practices for using R and designing programs
 minutes: 30
 ---

 > ## Objectives {.objectives}
 >
 > FIXME: Write these

-# Some best practices for using R and designing programs

 1. Start your code with a description of what it is: